-GAMILARAAY

-Dhayn ngiyani winangaylanha NSWga ganunga-waanda yanaylanha, dhaymaarr ganugu-waanda nhama ngarrangarranmaldanhi

-WIRADJURI

-Ngiyani Yindyamali Aboriginal Mayiny Murrubandhda Mayinny galangga NSW Ngangaagi

-ENGLISH

-We respect Aboriginal peoples as the First Peoples and custodians of NSW.

-ABOUT RARMS

-Rural and Remote Medical Services Ltd was established as a charity in 2001 by the NSW Rural Doctors Network (RDN).
+GAMILARAAY Dhayn ngiyani winangaylanha NSWga ganunga-waanda yanaylanha, dhaymaarr ganugu-waanda nhama ngarrangarranmaldanhi WIRADJURI Ngiyani Yindyamali Aboriginal Mayiny Murrubandhda Mayinny galangga NSW Ngangaagi ENGLISH We respect Aboriginal peoples as the First Peoples and custodians of NSW.
+ABOUT RARMS Rural and Remote Medical Services Ltd was established as a not-for-profit charity in 2001 by the NSW Rural Doctors Network (RDN).
 RARMS works in some the most socio-economically disadvantaged communities in Australia, and around 27 percent of our patients are from Indigenous backgrounds.
 RARMS was established in response to the dual problem of rural GP shortages and the growing cost incurred by the NSW Government in recruiting Locums to staff rural and remote hospitals.
-The lack of access to regular GPs in our communities contributed to escalating rates of chronic disease and avoidable hospitalisation increasing the cost of hospital services.

-RARMS was co-designed by rural doctors and local communities in the belief that it is possible to attract GPs to live and work in rural or remote Australia by properly supporting them and recognising their dedication to the health of local people.

-The rural doctors and communities that established RARMS together were proven right.
-For 20 years, RARMS has ensured that more than 22,000 rural, remote and Indigenous Australians have had local access to both primary care and on-site emergency department services delivered by doctors, nurses and health staff who live and work in rural and remote towns.
+The lack of access to regular primary care in our communities contributed to escalating rates of chronic disease and avoidable hospitalisation increasing demand and the cost of hospital services.
+RARMS was established by rural doctors who were convinced that it is possible to attract GPs to live and work in rural or remote Australia by properly supporting them and recognising their dedication to the health of local people.
+The rural doctors that helped form RARMS were proven right.
+For 20 years, RARMS has ensured that more than 22,000 rural, remote and Indigenous Australians have had local access to both primary care and onsite emergency department services delivered by doctors, nurses and health staff who live and work in rural and remote towns.
 This is not only important to the health of our communities, but also to reduce the economic burden of rapidly growing hospital costs.
+Between 2014/15 and 2018/19 the total number of low acuity presentations to Hospital Emergency Departments in RARMS locations declined by 65.5 percent due in part to improved access to primary care saving the NSW Government millions of dollars in hospital costs.
+The cost of transporting patients to larger centres has fallen dramatically and hospitalisations for preventable conditions have fallen by more than 10 percent in 5 years.
 RARMS' role is to help communities to develop their skills and capabilities to understand their own health needs, develop programs to address the social determinants of health, build and operate their own sustainable local health services, recruit permanent GPs, nurses and health staff to their town and advocate to government for investment in cost-reducing rural health.

-We are thankful for the support of our patients, communities, donors and supporters to ensuring health equality for rural, remote and Indigenous Australians.
+We are thankful for the support of our patients, communities, donors and supporters to ensuring health equality for rural, remote and Indigenous Australians. (ii)